HOME SEARCH ALL TOPICS

 The pigs

-The pigs were kept in the pigstye and not allowed out.
+I understand that the pigs were not allowed out of their pigstys.
 I well remember walking past them as a child.
-The pigstyes were quite small, and so very, very muddy, and the pigs themselves were muddy, not that there seemed to be any indication of ill-treatment.
+Even the pigs were muddy, not that there seemed to be any indication of ill-treatment.
 I understand that they would eat almost anything, including pig swill.

-When the pigs were fat enough, they were taken to market or a butcher in a horse and cart.
+When the pigs were fat enough, they were taken to market or a butcher for slaughtering.

 The horses